If you are putting together a digital marketing plan for your company, chances are that you will need to use landing pages at some point.

 Discussing the benefits and drawbacks of each of these types of hosting is beyond the scope of this post, however, the point is there are many options out there, each with its own unique benefits.

 With any of these solutions, you would use a content management system (CMS) to create the actual landing page and manage all the content and media used for that landing page.

 One of the most popular content management systems is WordPress, which powers over a third of websites on the internet.
 However, while WordPress is widely used, there are other CMS that you can use to host a landing page such as Joomla and Drupal to name a few.

 You can build a website on WordPress for the purposes of hosting a single webpage, which would of course be your landing page.

-Often, if people have a website already built with WordPress with many pages, it can be incredibly convenient for them to build a landing page off of the same website.
-You would simply need to create a page of your website that will be your landing page.
+Often, if people have a website already built with WordPress with many pages, it can be incredibly convenient for them to build a landing page on the same website.
+You would simply need to create a page of your website that would serve as a landing page.

 WordPress has hundreds of plugins you can use to design captivating landing pages.
 The best part is that many are designed to be easy to use even if you don’t have a technical background.
 With drag and drop builders, you can design stunning landing pages relatively easily and efficiently.

 Alternatively, you can purchase a landing page template from an online vendor, upload code for the landing page to WordPress, make any edits to customize the landing page, and then publish.
 This solution is much faster and efficient, however, you have more ability to customize landing page design by building landing pages yourself with a plugin.

 The third way to host your landing page would be by publishing it on Facebook.
 This option isn’t nearly as popular and practical in most cases as hosting your landing page on your website or simply through a dedicated landing page builder.
 However, hosting your landing page on Facebook is a possibility nevertheless.